jghelani-hl/docker-demo-hl/README.md

 ## Conclusion

 This is just scratching the surface of what you can do with Docker.
-There are so many other options and flags to suit your need.
-Docker is a great tool for running applications in isolated environments without having to install the dependencies on your local machine.
-It's also a great way to share your applications with others without having to worry about them setting up their environments.
+There are still other topics to learn about like publishing and deploying docker images that depend on your use cases.
+However, hopefully this introduction to Docker has helped to see why Docker is great tool for modern developers.